GCOM7140/group-project/README.md

 As is reflected in [Table 1][], Mike and Sarah are interested in topics that focus on grand challenges, promise to offer actionable insights, and peak their curiosity.
-With these priorities in mind, you should be set to engage in the marketing process and help TJL further achieve a market orientation.
+With these priorities in mind, you should be positoned to engage in the marketing process and help TJL further achieve a market orientation.

 While developing a list of potential topics to focus on, I encourage you to be divergent in your thinking ([Peng 2018][]).
-Begin by conducting extensive research on Elevate, Euromonitor, Factiva, Google Trends, Instagram, Yelp, etc.
-This research, which can also occur in TJL's and its competitors' storefronts, will guide you to challenges that TJL is facing (e.g., some consumers perceive that TJL offers low [value][Zeithaml 1988]) as well as promising alternatives that TJL could consider implementing to address these challenges (e.g., launching an Instagram campaign focused on educating their followers about the true cost of food).
+Begin by conducting extensive research on [Elevate], [Euromonitor], [Factiva], [Google Trends], [Instagram], [Yelp], etc. This research, which can also occur in TJL's and its competitors' storefronts, will guide you to challenges that TJL is facing (e.g., some consumers perceive that TJL offers low [value][Zeithaml 1988]) as well as promising alternatives that TJL could consider implementing to address these challenges (e.g., launching an Instagram campaign focused on educating their followers about the true cost of food).

    __Pro tip__: Be radically open minded&mdash;and [productively
    stupid][Schwartz 2008]&mdash;during this first step and strive not to let